na-na-hi/renget/archive/vpmdcloverpb.md

 ###Psyduck
 >a psyduck with epilepsy that has to sleep and rest a lot more than the average pokemon but i can contribute incredible energy.
 Kinda punk but also sweet.
 And extremely, extremely broke

-###Pochi
-Male Poochyena, Naive/Relaxed
-He is young and carefree, which often leads to him being easily tricked.
-He is looking for a place to belong, as his family doesn't care for him.
-Gets lost easily, and has a poor sense of direction.
-He has a great sense of smell, sometimes to his dismay.
-Loves singing.
-He has an enemy in common with Nidorina, the Rabid Gang He thinks he is weak, so avoids fights and confrontation as much as possible.
-It's common to see him teaching songs to Nida, which he thinks is a good bonding exercise.
-He is currently working for the police as a Rehabilitation Assistant, Nida being his first case.

-###Nida
-Female Nidorina, Gentle/Calm
-She tends to take stuff without asking.
-She is lazy and tends to procrastinate a lot.
-Has been spending the last couple of years in Jail, after being caught in the middle of a heist.
-She can be a lot more proactive if the prospect of money is involved.
-Even though she was part of the Rabid Gang for as long as she remembers, she has no attachment to them, as she was merely a tool for the criminals.
-Loves sleeping and eating.
-Currently in conflict with her old Gang, as she was doublecrossed for her part of the money.
-She can keep her cool when in dangerous situations, thanks to living on the run for so long.
-She can be seen with her spikes retracted when accompanied by Pochi, as she feels safe around him.

-###Tropius
-Male Tropius, Quirky/Serious
-> Somewhat serious personality.
-Not a stick in the mud, but his default is being the straight man.
-Likes to be helpful to others.
-> Is very tired of all the baneposting at his expense
-> Still unaccustomed to his body, cannot fly or use special moves like Magical Leaf or Air Cutter yet
-> Too big to easily manuever around the guild, sleeps in a lean-to outside the guild instead.
-> Sticks his head in through windows typically if he needs to be "in" a room.
-Main lobby area is large enough to easily fit him and is the exception
-> His comparative size and inability to fit inside the guild easily leaves him feeling isolated
-> Overexposure to direct sunlight or prolonged lack of sun/moonlight causes his personality to change unwillingly which he hates and tries to avoid
->- Too much sun and he becomes a jovial, overly positive man child
->- Too little sun and he becomes a depressed, unmotivated doomer

-> Despite all this he's trying to do what he can to make his situation better, taking guild life one day at a time